ryan-p-randall/ryan-p-randall.github.io/_posts/2015/2015-04-23-del-hack-del-quirk-your-presentations.md

 modified:
 categories: 2015
 excerpt: I wrote for Hack Library School about using quirky results or affordances to make your instruction sessions more engaging.
-tags: [hack library school, instruction, digital humanities]
+tags: [hack library school, instructional design & tools, digital humanities]
 image:
   feature:
 date: 2015-04-23T18:17:10-04:00